Scoring and Metrics

 - Required: 2 or more tasks in

-list - Each instance can have multiple labels:
+task_nameslist - Each instance can have multiple labels:

 Example with different scorers per task:

-Annotator Aggregation (annotator_aggregation
+Annotator Aggregation (annotator_aggregation)

 Control how multiple human annotations are aggregated before comparison with judge results.